-In addition, the Compensation Committee approved certain incremental equity awards to be granted to Mr. Minick effective March 1, 2021.
+In addition to the 2021 Long Term Equity Awards, the Compensation Committee approved certain incremental equity awards to be granted to Mr. Minick effective March 1, 2021.
 The equity awards included an award of restricted stock valued at \$1 million that vests on March 1, 2024, and an award of performance shares valued at \$1 million, at target achievement level, with a performance period ending December 31, 2023.
-These awards are intended to retain and align Mr. Minick's interests with certain objectives related to Generac's Energy Technology initiatives over the next three years.
+Other than the three-year cliff vesting period for the restricted stock grant, the two-year performance period for the performance shares, and the use of financial metrics tied to the Company's Clean Energy business for measuring the payout of the performance shares, the awards had the same vesting terms and conditions as the annual equity awards Mr. Minick and the other executives received at the same time.
+These awards will be forfeited in connection with Mr. Minick's retirement.

-2018-2020 Performance Share Results
+2019-2021 Performance Share Results

-The named executive officers held performance shares granted in 2018 that vested based on results during the three-year 2018-2020 performance period.
-This grant was intended to encourage target revenue growth measured in compound annual growth rate ("CAGR") and target Adjusted EBITDA margin percentages for 2018-2020.
-Specifically, if revenue growth (CAGR) and average Adjusted EBITDA margin percentages during the period were achieved within a defined target range on a performance matrix, the named executive officers would earn from 10% to 200% of their target performance share awards.
-The revenue growth (CAGR) and Adjusted EBITDA margin targets were set at a level, given business conditions at the time the awards were granted, that were designed to be challenging but achievable with strong management performance.
+The named executive officers held performance shares granted in 2019 that vested based on results during the three-year, 2019-2021 performance period.
+This grant was intended to encourage target revenue growth measured in compound annual growth rate ("CAGR"), target Adjusted EBITDA margin percentages, and Free Cash Flow ("FCF") Conversion percentages for 2019-2021.
+Specifically, if revenue growth (CAGR), average Adjusted EBITDA margin percentages, and FCF Conversion percentages during the period were achieved within a defined target range on a performance matrix, the named executive officers would earn from 50% to 200% of their target performance share awards.
+The revenue growth (CAGR), Adjusted EBITDA margin, and FCF Conversion targets were set at a level, given business conditions at the time the awards were granted, that were designed to be challenging but achievable with strong management performance.
 After the conclusion of the three-year period, the performance share targets were measured against actual financial results for Generac Power Systems, Inc., excluding any businesses acquired during the three-year period.
-For the three-year period from 2018-2020, the Committee determined and approved a final vesting of 200%.
-The minimum, target, and maximum financial performance metrics and the actual results for the 2018-2020 performance awards are reflected below:
+For the three-year period from 2019-2021, the Committee determined and approved a final payout equal to 133.2% of target, out of a maximum of 200%.
+The minimum, target, and maximum financial performance metrics and the actual results for the 2019-2021 performance awards are reflected below:

-Performance Measure Minimum Target Maximum Actual 2018-2020 Cycle Results Final Vesting Revenue Growth (CAGR) 2.0% 4.5% 7.0% 11.56% 200% Adjusted EBITDA Margin % 19.0% 20.0% 21.0% 22.65% 20076
+Performance Measure Weight Minimum Target Maximum Actual 2019-2021 Cycle Results Final Vesting Revenue Growth (CAGR) 33% 2.0% 5.0% 8.0% 19.01% Adjusted EBITDA Margin % 33% 20.0% 21.5% 23.0% 23.55% 133.2% FCF Conversion % 33% 85.0% 95.0% 105.0% 72.83%